getodk/docs/docs/central-entities.rst

    - Performance is poor when managing more than a few thousand Entities
    - The Form specification and API may change

-   You should also be aware that all devices will always download all registered Entities.
-You may not want or be able to accept this due to privacy concerns.
+   You should also be aware that currently, all devices will always download all Entities.
+This may not be acceptable to you due to privacy concerns.

    All of that said, if you have thoughts and feedback on Entities, please post on the `discussion forum <https://forum.getodk.org/>`_.